skosachiov/lcm/README.md

 ## apt

-Apt role controls all packagets on a workstation or mobile device, installs Security task checks repos fingerprints.
+Apt role controls all packages on a workstation or mobile device, installs Security task checks repos fingerprints.

 ## audit